tensorflow/addons/.github/ISSUE_TEMPLATE/bug-performance-report.md

 - CUDA/cuDNN version (if compiling/running with GPGPU):
 - GPGPU model and memory:

-You can collect some of this information using our environment capture [script](https://github.com/tensorflow/tensorflow/tree/master/tools/tf_env_collect.sh)
-You can also obtain the TensorFlow version with python -c "import tensorflow as tf; print(tf.GIT_VERSION, tf.VERSION)"
+You can obtain the TensorFlow version with python -c "import tensorflow as tf; print(tf.GIT_VERSION, tf.VERSION)"

+**Describe the bug**

+A clear and concise description of what the bug is.

 **Describe the expected behavior**